The evolution of food hoarding: from environmental pressures to brain mechanisms #HOARDEVOL

 The emergence of novel behaviours not only provides insight into the selective pressures

 which cause behaviours to evolve, but also provides an opportunity to understand how existing physiological and neurological mechanisms can be modified to control them.
 Some species have evolved to store rather than consume food while availability is high, for consumption when food is scarce.
 This behaviour is called food hoarding and is present in multiple taxa.
-Key physiological and neurological mechanisms have been shown to underpin an animal’s motivation to hoard food, including the stress hormone corticosterone (cort) and consumption regulating neuropeptides, neuropeptide Y (NPY) and agouti-related protein (AgRP).
-However, whether variation in cort, NPY and AgRP, or an interaction between them regulates hoarding behaviour is yet to be examined.
+Key physiological and neurological mechanisms have been shown to underpin an animal’s motivation to hoard food, including the stress hormone corticosterone and consumption regulating neuropeptides, neuropeptide Y (NPY) and agouti-related protein (AgRP).
 This project will experimentally address these knowledge gaps using two closely related bird species that live in social groups during winter when hoarding motivation is high: the food hoarding coal tit, Periparus ater, and the non-hoarding great tit, Parus major.
-This project will identify the hypothalamic regions activated during high hoarding motivation between a hoarding and non-hoarding species, and examine whether cort, NPY and AgRP receptor density, and NPY/AgRP expression within these regions is linked to hoarding behaviour.
+This project will identify the hypothalamic regions activated during high hoarding motivation between a hoarding and non-hoarding species, and examine whether corticosterone, NPY and AgRP receptor density and NPY/AgRP expression within these regions is linked to hoarding behaviour.

 Is inter-individual variation in corticosterone linked to environmental conditions?

 The environmental conditions experienced during breeding influence the energetic demands of both parents and their developing offspring.
-Elevated baseline corticosterone (CORT) is associated with increased foraging and food intake, and can enable animals to meet the demands of reproduction under harsh conditions.
-Using the blue tit, Cyanistes caeruleus as a model species, I investigated whether the foraging conditions experienced during breeding namely, asynchrony with the peak in caterpillar abundance, weather variables and territory scale oak-density influenced baseline CORT in adults and nestlings.
+Elevated baseline corticosterone is associated with increased foraging and food intake, and can enable animals to meet the demands of reproduction under harsh conditions.
+Using the blue tit, Cyanistes caeruleus as a model species, I investigated whether the foraging conditions experienced during breeding, including asynchrony with the peak in caterpillar abundance, weather variables and territory scale oak-density influenced baseline corticosterone in adults and nestlings.

 Do glucocorticoids predict fitness?

 Harsh environmental conditions are often associated with reduced reproductive success and elevated glucocorticoids in a variety of vertebrates.
-This has lead to the assumption that elevated glucocorticoids, such as CORT should be associated with reduced reproductive success, and thus fitness.
-I tested this hypothesis using free-living blue tits, over multiple years, by measuring the foraging conditions experienced during brood rearing, and investigating whether they were associated with baseline CORT in adults and nestlings, and if they affected reproductive success.
-Then I related parental CORT concentrations to fitness proxies, i.e. reproductive success.
+This has led to the assumption that elevated glucocorticoids, such as corticosterone should be associated with reduced reproductive success, and thus fitness.
+I tested this hypothesis using free-living blue tits, over multiple years, by measuring the foraging conditions experienced during brood rearing and investigating whether they were associated with baseline corticosterone in adults and nestlings and if they affected reproductive success.
+Then I related parental corticosterone concentrations to fitness proxies, i.e. reproductive success.